ckelly314/ml-argo-n2o/README.md

 ## Citation
 If you use this code in your research, please cite the paper:
-C.L.
-Kelly B.X.
-Chang A. Emmanuelli E. Park A. Macdonald & D.P.
-Nicholson (in prep).
-Low-pressure storms drive nitrous oxide emissions in the Southern Ocean.

-Colette Kelly, Bonnie Chang, Andrea Emmanuelli et al. Low-pressure storms drive nitrous oxide emissions in the Southern Ocean, 30 April 2025, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-6378208/v1]
+> C.L.
+Kelly, B.X.
+Chang, A. Emmanuelli, E. Park, A. Macdonald, & D.P.
+Nicholson.
+Low-pressure storms drive nitrous oxide emissions in the Southern Ocean, 30 April 2025, PREPRINT (Version 1) available at Research Square [https://doi.org/10.21203/rs.3.rs-6378208/v1]

 ## Contact
 For questions or collaborations, please contact Colette Kelly (https://github.com/ckelly314).